fzliu/fzliu.github.io/_posts/2022-04-30-understanding-neural-network-embeddings.md

 ---

-[^1]: Adapted from [D2L.ai](https://github.com/d2l-ai/d2l-en){:target="\_blank"}.
-[CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/){:target="\_blank"} license.
+[^1]: <sub>Adapted from [D2L.ai](https://github.com/d2l-ai/d2l-en){:target="\_blank"}.
+[CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/){:target="\_blank"} license.</sub>

-[^2]: Input reconstruction is a fairly complex problem.
-For example, generating embeddings that preserve face details in an input photo is a desireable feature, but a "generic" autoencoder would have trouble doing so.
+[^2]: <sub>Input reconstruction is a fairly complex problem.
+For example, generating embeddings that preserve face details in an input photo is a desireable feature, but a "generic" autoencoder would have trouble doing so.</sub>

-[^3]: Patches or crops of whole images do techically have context as well.
+[^3]: <sub>Patches or crops of whole images do techically have context as well.
 Algorithms and models which understand context are crucial to the subfield of computer vision/graphics known as _inpainting_.
 Pre-training techniques for computer vision appliations hasn't been as successful, but it will likely become more viable in the near future.
-[This 2021 paper](https://arxiv.org/abs/2111.06377){:target="\_blank"} shows how masking patches in an autoencoder can be used for pre-training vision transformers.
+[This 2021 paper](https://arxiv.org/abs/2111.06377){:target="\_blank"} shows how masking patches in an autoencoder can be used for pre-training vision transformers.</sub>

 <script src="https://d3js.org/d3.v6.js"></script>